 If preferred, you don’t have to wear large gingham – you could easily introduce a smaller gingham pattern, which actually makes the shirt more formal, and potentially a better match with the formality of the V-neck.

-Okay, you’re here for shit and sweater combinations, I know – but, I feel certain types of jumpers can be worn with just an undershirt (or ‘vest’, in the UK) to give a more casual look.
+Okay, you’re here for shirt and sweater combinations, I know – but, I feel certain types of jumpers can be worn with just an undershirt (or ‘vest’, in the UK) to give a more casual look.

 As an example, the cotton cable knit sweaters featured in this article are easily worn without a shirt, and look just as acceptable.